 If you’ve hit upon an idea that you really think will take off and you’re not shy about singing its praises on camera.
-Then, using a crowdfunding platform like Kickstarter or Indiegogo to raise the money you need could be just what you’re looking for.
+Then, using a crowdfunding platform such as Kickstarter or Indiegogo to raise the money you need could be just what you’re looking for.
 If you go down this route, you’ll basically be asking the public to donate a sum of money to you.
 It can be as little as £1 and as much as they’re happy to part with.
 So that you can get your project off the ground.

 A Personal Loan